flamisz/flamisz.github.io/_posts/2017-05-17-vuejs-laravel-seo.markdown

 `site:3-14.co comments`

-This way I could see if the normal page (without ajax calls) is more recent on google, but not:
+This way I could see if the normal page (without `Ajax`) is more recent on `Google`, but not:

 ![Seo Vue 3]({{ site.url }}/assets/images/seo-vue-03.jpg)

+### Conclusion

+We don't need to be afraid to use API and Ajax calls in our applications even if the `SEO` is important to our site, because `Google` can fetch the content properly.
+But don't forget:

+>Synchronous being the key word there.